Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Additional Experimental Results

 \subsection{Additional Results of Comparisons between DARE and DropOnly}

-The comparison results between DARE and DropOnly on Math and MBPP on decoder-based LMs and all results on GLUE on encoder-based LMs are shown in \figref{fig:llms_rescale_comparison_MATH_MBPP} and \figref{fig:plms_rescale_comparison_all_results}, respectively.
+The comparison results between DARE and DropOnly on AlpacaEval, MATH, HumanEval, and MBPP on decoder-based LMs and all results on GLUE on encoder-based LMs are shown in \figref{fig:llms_rescale_comparison_AlpacaEval_MATH_HumanEval_MBPP} and \figref{fig:plms_rescale_comparison_all_results}, respectively.